Role of Ceramic Coatings: Impact on Luxury Auto Care

 | Polymer Sealant | 6-12 months | Moderate reapplication | Moderate value, fades quicker |

-| Ceramic Coating | 2-5 years | Regular gentle wash, low effort | High value, lower long-term cost |
+| Ceramic Coating | Several years to lifetime tier | Regular gentle wash, low effort | High value, lower long-term cost |

 | Paint Protection Film | 5-10 years | Occasional replacement, potential yellowing | Highest cost, shields from impacts |